 In 2013, one particular attack saw a member of staff taken hostage by a family member of a patient.
 The incident was not investigated fully by the trust at the time.

-At the centre of the problems, there did not seem to be a clear staffing structure at the Trust and as a result, the management and leadership had disintegrated.
+At the center of the problems, there did not seem to be a clear staffing structure at the Trust and as a result, the management and leadership had disintegrated.
 The lack of leadership and investigation skills led to a failure to understand the statistics of the deaths that had occurred under the care of the Trust and a lack of understanding of how the deaths had been caused.